waqaszamir/waqaszamir/content/publication/dudhane-2023-burstormer/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Burstormer: Burst Image Restoration and Enhancement Transformer'
+title: "Burstormer: Burst Image Restoration and Enhancement Transformer"
 subtitle: ''
 # Summary.
 An optional shortened abstract.
 summary: <span style="font-size:120%;color:#117A65">**CVPR 2023**</span> <br> we develop a novel Transformer based design for burst-image restoration and enhancement that leverages multi-scale local and non-local features for improved alignment and feature fusion.
 Its flexible design allows processing bursts of variable sizes.